TGlock/G9/README.md

   Use of ES6 Symbols (TODO) might help avoid name collisions with 3rd party and future nodejs attributes.  ( Needs further exploration. )

-  Note:
+  About middleware and buffering:
-  In any framework of any language, the use of middleware that must alter or cancel a response before it is sent implies some mechanism to hold (buffer) the response until the last middleware executes.
+  Any framework that enables middleware to alter or cancel a response before it is sent must then buffer the response until after the last middleware executes.

-  request.prepare(...), response.body and response.reply(...) enable buffering of response data and assigning a 'sender' function at any point during request processing.
+  In g9, request.prepare(...), response.body and response.reply(...) provide that functionality and enable buffering of response data and assigning a 'sender' function.

+  `response.prepare(status, data, send_func, ...headers)`

-  Example: a handler for `/api/v1/users/:id:str/` might look like this:
+  For example: a handler for `/api/v1/users/:id:str/` might look like this:

   ```js
   const read_one = async (req, res) => {